Fatal crash: 'She should have slowed down, backed off and let him in'

 They instead travelled around 400 metres, driving at approximately 103km/ph, side by side before disaster struck.

-The front of Brunt's car collided with Armstrong's back left door and bumper, causing Armstrong's car to spin into the southbound lane and collide with the Lancaster's Toyota in the north bound lane.
+The front of Brunt's car collided with Armstrong's back right door and bumper, causing Armstrong's car to spin into the southbound lane and collide with the Lancaster's Toyota in the north bound lane.

 In the Crown's opening statements, Burston said that while both cars were risking a collision, and Brunt had right of way due to her position in the right lane, she should have conceded in what another motorist described later as being a race or an act of road rage.